Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Satellite Static Performance

-Fig.~\ref{fig11} shows the one-way delay CEDF in DL/UL for each static scenario in both satellite technologies.
+Fig.~\ref{fig13} shows the one-way delay CEDF in DL/UL for each static scenario in both satellite technologies.
 In each scenario, a time window is considered during which the user equipment has visibility of at least 10 satellites from the OneWeb constellation and several tens from the Starlink constellation over time, thus acquiring 600k UDP packet one-way delay values to estimate the visibility and connectivity conditions of the satellite link for each OneWeb and Starlink technologies.
 For Starlink, it can be observed that regardless of the scenario studied, it is always possible to transmit UDP packets with latencies below 500~ms, indicating no network outages and stable coverage despite the presence of obstacles with maximum elevations of up to~$67\degree$.
+Note that the divergence observed at the tail of the CEDF in the uplink is attributable to the global network reconfiguration that Starlink performs every 15 seconds, leading to latency spikes when handovers occur between the ground station and satellite, and between the satellite and user terminal~\cite{Reconfiguration_Starlink}.
+These spikes every 15 seconds have been confirmed by the time traces, thus ruling out the lack of visibility due to the presence of obstacles.
+Therefore, the behavior of the network in the three scenarios is stable according to Starlink's procedures, regardless of the environment.
 However, the same effect is not observed with OneWeb connectivity, where latency spikes exceeding a 500 ms threshold are experienced with some regularity, suggesting a temporary loss of visibility with the satellites in the constellation.
-In particular, in the first scenario (see~Fig.~\ref{fig10}(a)) with $\theta_{\max} = 49\degree$ and $\theta_{\mu} = 29\degree$, the threshold is exceeded with a probability of 0.04\%/0.2\% (DL/UL).
-In the second scenario (see Fig.~\ref{fig10}(b)), where the presence of obstacles increases with $\theta_{\max} = 61\degree$ and $\theta_{\mu} = 39\degree$, the probability of exceeding the latency threshold also increases to 8.4\%/10.6\% (DL/UL).
-Finally, in the third scenario (see Fig.~\ref{fig10}(c)), where the antenna is placed particularly close to a building with $\theta_{\max} = 67\degree$ and $\theta_{\mu} = 39\degree$, the probability of exceeding the threshold shoots up to 39.8\%/44.1\% (DL/UL).
+In particular, in the first scenario (see~Fig.~\ref{fig12}(a)) with $\theta_{\max} = 49\degree$ and $\theta_{\mu} = 29\degree$, the threshold is exceeded with a probability of 0.04\%/0.2\% (DL/UL).
+In the second scenario (see Fig.~\ref{fig12}(b)), where the presence of obstacles increases with $\theta_{\max} = 61\degree$ and $\theta_{\mu} = 39\degree$, the probability of exceeding the latency threshold also increases to 8.4\%/10.6\% (DL/UL).
+Finally, in the third scenario (see Fig.~\ref{fig12}(c)), where the antenna is placed particularly close to a building with $\theta_{\max} = 67\degree$ and $\theta_{\mu} = 39\degree$, the probability of exceeding the threshold shoots up to 39.8\%/44.1\% (DL/UL).
 These results suggest a direct relation between the probability of signal blocking, denoted by the high latencies found in communications, and the $\theta_{\max}$ present in our measurement scenario.
 While Starlink is able to overcome signal blocking through satellite redundancy on the horizon, OneWeb cannot do it due to a much smaller constellation.